Robertogoz/Array.C/README.md

 # ex_to_study
-exercises about array in C to study for Sub
+exercises about array in C to study for Subtest